Tyler-Cash/FindRentalHome/README.md

 ##Choosing to find closer to work, or school?

 To find properties closer to work you can set the WORK_PRIORITY variable closer to 1.
 By setting WORK_PRIORITY closer to 0 it will find properties closer to school.

+##Pet friendly

+Constant at top of program can be True if a pet friendly house is required, or false otherwise